I, Daniel Blake: Reception

 I, Daniel Blake is Loach's biggest success at the UK box office.
 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 92%, based on 184 reviews, with an average rating of 8.01/10.
 The site's consensus reads: "I, Daniel Blake marks yet another well-told chapter in director Ken Loach's powerfully populist filmography."
 On Metacritic, the film has a score of 78 out of 100, based on 31 critics, indicating "generally favourable reviews".

 Writing for The Guardian, Mark Kermode gave the film five stars.

 Legacy

-In 2017, Dave Johns took a solo show to the Edinburgh Fringe: I, Filum Star chronicled how John's life had changed since the success of the film, and received critical acclaim, playing to sold out rooms throughout the run.
-In 2019, he toured a new show, From Byker to the BAFTAs, with 24 dates from August until November.
+In 2017, Dave Johns took a solo show to the Edinburgh Fringe: I, Filum Star chronicled how Johns's life had changed since the success of the film, and received critical acclaim, playing to sold out rooms throughout the run.
+In 2019, he toured a new show, From Byker to the BAFTAs, with 24 dates from August until November that year.

 A stand-up comedy show titled I, Tom Mayhew was performed at the Edinburgh Fringe in August 2019.
-The stand-up comedian Tom Mayhew had previously been on benefits for over three years in austerity Britain and was inspired to write the show after watching the film.
+The stand-up comedian Tom Mayhew had previously been on benefits for over three years in "austerity Britain" and was inspired to write the show after watching the film.
 The show was critically acclaimed, with it transferring to a sold-out run at the Soho Theatre in January 2020.